lbrpdx/retrotrivia/README.md

 On Batocera, get the files from this GitHub repository, and put them into `/userdata/roms/pygame/retrotrivia`.

 Controls:
- - D-Pad to select the answer.
+ - D-Pad to select the answer (or analog stick)
  - A (or B) button to select/move to the next question.

 ## License